The EFK favors grant proposals that:

 The applicant will be notified whether or not the grant has been approved within six weeks after the submission deadline.

-Upon completion of the project, grant recipients should send a report to the Foundation describing results and summarizing the utilization of funds.
-Grantees may be requested to make a presentation to the Board of Directors regarding the outcome of the awarded grant.
+Upon completion of the project, grant recipients must send a report to the EFK describing results and summarizing the use of funds.

 Grants shall be used solely for the purpose and during the time period described in the grant proposal.
-Any deviation must be approved by further application to the Foundation.
+Any deviation must be approved by the EFK.